alexeysp11/delivery-service-csharp/docs/processes/notificationsbackend/getnotified.md

     - The sender sends a push notification to the server.
     - The server sends the notification to the receivers who are subscribed to that event.

-The step-by-step execution of the process is identical to the [rateorder](../customer/rateorder.md) process (except that the consumer does not rate the order, but simply reads the notification):
+The step-by-step execution of the process is identical to the [rateorder](../customer/rateorder.md) process (except that the customer does not rate the order, but simply reads the notification):

 ![customer.rateorder](../../img/activitydiagrams/customer.rateorder.png)